LucasSte/tweet-sentiment-extraction/README.md

 # Tweet Sentiment Extraction

 Jupyter Notebook for tweet-sentiment-extraction [kaggle](https://www.kaggle.com/c/tweet-sentiment-extraction) competition.
-The

 ## Brief comptetition description

 The competition aims at picking the phrase that reflects the labeled sentiment on a tweet.
-A tweet can be positive, negative or neutral, but identifying the words that best highlight those classifications is an intricate task.
+A tweet can be positive, negative or neutral, but identifying the words that best highlight those classification is an intricate task.

 For instance, given a tweet "My dog is awesome", labeled as positive, we should develop an algorithm to choose "is awesome" as the best phrase to reflect that sentiment.

 ## Build roBERTa Model

-[This](https://www.kaggle.com/cdeotte/tensorflow-roberta-0-705) notebook inspired our work as a way to learn state-of-the art netural language techniques.
+[This](https://www.kaggle.com/cdeotte/tensorflow-roberta-0-705) notebook inspired our work as a way to learn state-of-the art natural language processing techniques.
 Many sections of our notebook are similiar to the aforementioned one.
 We intended to dive into fine-tuning the roBERTa model for this competition.

 We used a pretrained roBERTa base model with custom layers to adpat its output for our problem.
-The encoded tweet goes through roBERTa that outputs the variable ```x```.
-Next, we use dropout to avoid overfitting and three conlutional layers with 128, 64, and 32 filters, each.
+The encoded tweet goes through roBERTa.
+Next, we use dropout to avoid overfitting and three convolutional layers with 128, 64, and 32 filters each.
 After that, we use a regular densely-connected NN layer with a LeakyReLu activation.
-Finally, we flatten the result and we apply a softmax activation to convert a real vector to a distribuiton of probabilities.
+Finally, we flatten the result and apply a softmax activation to convert a real vector to a distribuiton of probabilities.

 The outputs ```x1``` and ```x2``` represent the start and the end position of the picked sentiment phrase according to the tokenized tweet.